Cutting-edge science and technology relies on a strong understanding of chemical principles.

 Why minor in chemistry?

-From everyday objects to elements of the cosmos, our world is made up of infinitesimally
+From everyday objects to elements of the universe, our world is made up of infinitesimally

 small molecules and atoms.
 With a minor in Chemistry from UND, you'll study these